EXERCISE AND SPORT SCIENCE (ESS)

 Professors: Batesky, Esten, Foster, Hastad, Porcari, Steffen, Tymeson; Associate Professors: DiRocco, Mikat; Assistant Professors: Anderson, Barnd, Felix, Gibson, M., Lonning, Martinez, McBride, J., McBride, T., Pein, Pinske, Schockmel, Skemp, Yu; Lecturers: Dobertstein, Dodge, DuBois, Engen, Gibson, B., Healy, Heeren, Kennedy, Kline, Perkins, Petersen, Russell, Schull.

 UW-La Crosse students transferring into the College of HPER must have a cumulative GPA of 2.50 or higher at the time of transfer.

-Note: Physical education teacher certification majors and minors are required to take BIO 101, HPR 105, and PSY 100 to meet prerequisite requirements for advanced courses.
+Physical education teacher certification majors and minors are required to take BIO 103 or 105, HPR 105, and PSY 100 to meet prerequisite requirements for advanced courses.
 These courses will also fulfill General Education requirements.